-When talking about turf surfaces, you are better off if you avoid running shoes entirely.
+When talking about turf or artificial grass surfaces, you are better off if you avoid running shoes entirely.
 The surface can be slippery, and you will have problems all over the court.
 The shoes won’t have enough traction for any serious playing, and you can even get injured.

 Also, all ball control disadvantages mentioned above remain relevant on turf terrain.

 This mostly depends on the running surface.
 If the terrain is wet and slippery, you will be faster in your soccer cleats than in any regular running shoes because of the better grip.
 On hard and dry surfaces there won’t be much difference, but soccer cleats can still help you with a bit of traction.

 However, when running on concrete or some other solid terrain, plastic cleats can’t be used.
 Turf soccer cleats, on the other hand, can be used even on concrete and they will probably make you slightly faster, as there will be less slipping with the little rubber studs.
 Keep in mind that turf soccer cleats can be damaged more quickly when running on concrete, though.

 There can also be a weight difference between soccer cleats and regular shoes.
 However, unless you are running a 100 meter run for the Olympic gold, there won’t be any noticeable improvements because of the shoe’s weight.
 All in all, soccer cleats should allow you to run faster, but this probably isn’t worth it.
 Regular running shoes are much more comfortable for long runs, and soccer cleats can deteriorate faster when used on unintended surfaces.

 If you are planning to run occasionally then soccer shoes will do the job just fine.
 But if you are seeing it more seriously you should invest in a proper pair of running shoes.